OpenMS/pyopenms-docs/docs/source/algorithms.rst

 Spectra Merge Algorithm
 *************************

-The pyOpenMS spectra merge algorithms allows the merge of several spectra by either increasing S/N ratio (for MS1 and above) or merging scans which stem from similar precursors (for MS2 and above).
+Spectra merge algorithms merge several spectra to e.g., improve spectrum quality by increasing S/N ratio.
+Merging is usually done block wise (for MS1 and above) or (for MS2 and above) based on similar precursors.
 In any case, the number of scans will be reduced.
-Some of the methods available for merging average spectra.
+Some methods allow to smooth or average spectra.

 Different spectra merge algorithms are available in pyOpenMS: